caraya/personal-blog/content/blog/globalthis-in-javascript.md

 const myGlobal = getGlobal();
 ```

-With globalThis, that entire block of code reduces to a single, native keyword.
+With globalThis, a single native keyword replaces this entire block of code.

-## Cross-environment compatibility

-globalThis works consistently across modern JavaScript environments.
-Introduced in ECMAScript 2020 (ES11), it is supported natively in:
+Cross-Environment CompatibilityIntroduced in ECMAScript 2020 (ES11), globalThis works consistently across modern JavaScript environments:

-* **Browsers:** Chrome 71+, Firefox 65+, Safari 12.1+, Edge 79+
+* **Browsers**: Chrome 71+, Firefox 65+, Safari 12.1+, Edge 79+
-* **Server/Runtimes:** Node.js (v12.0.0+), Deno, Bun
+* **Server/Runtimes**: Node.js (v12.0.0+), Deno, Bun
-* **Workers:** Web Workers, Service Workers
+* **Workers**: Web Workers, Service Workers

-## Interaction with strict mode and ES modules
+## Strict Mode and ES Modules

-Historically, developers often relied on the this keyword at the global scope to access the global object.
-However, strict mode and ES modules (ESM) intentionally alter this behavior to prevent accidental global variable creation and promote safer scoping.
+Historically, developers relied on the this keyword at the global scope to access the global object.
+However, strict mode and ES modules (ESM) alter this behavior to prevent accidental global variable creation.

-In a standard, non-strict script, the top-level this refers to the global object.
-But when you enable strict mode ("use strict";) or run your code as an ES module (using &lt;script type="module"&gt; in the browser or `type: "module"` in Node.js), the top-level this evaluates to undefined.
+In a standard script, the top-level this refers to the global object.
+In strict mode ("use strict";) or inside an ES module, the top-level this evaluates to undefined.

-globalThis resolves this inconsistency.
-It completely bypasses the execution context's this binding and provides a guaranteed reference to the global object, regardless of strict mode or the module system.
+globalThis resolves this inconsistency by bypassing the execution context's this binding to provide a guaranteed reference to the global object.

 ```js
 // JavaScript - ES Module or Strict Mode context